Stock market today: Wall Street closes its last winning month with a quiet end - ExBulletin

 In the meantime, there is hope that a strong economy will fuel profit growth for U.S. companies, even if it means delaying the rate cut.

 Salesforce.com became one of the latest companies to report earnings for the latest quarter that beat analysts' expectations late Wednesday.
-The customer resource management software company also announced plans to begin paying a quarterly dividend to its investors, but it also gave revenue guidance for the coming year that was a bit lower than analysts' expectations.
-Its stock was up 1.5% after reversing an earlier loss.
+The customer resource management software company also announced plans to begin paying a quarterly dividend to its investors, but it gave revenue forecasts for the coming year that were slightly below analysts' expectations.
+Its stock was up 1.3% after reversing an earlier loss.

-They helped offset the 4.8% decline in Bath & Body Works.
+They helped offset Bath & Body Works' 5.3% decline.
 The seller of perfumes, body lotions and three-wick candles reported better-than-expected profit, helped by a strong holiday season, but it said its sales could weaken this coming year.

-Chemours fell 38% after putting its CEO and CFOs on administrative leave while its board's audit committee conducts a review.
+Chemours fell 33.8% after putting three top executives, including its CEO, on administrative leave while its board's audit committee conducts a review.
 The company said it needed more time to complete its year-end reporting process and delayed its quarterly results release, which was originally scheduled for Wednesday.

 The two-year yield, which more closely tracks Fed expectations, fell to 4.61% from 4.65%.
 It was close to 4.70% shortly before the morning release of inflation data.